Performance Watching Man

 In a large hall at the Guggenheim in Bilbao, there are more than a hundred screen prints by Andy Warhol, entitled Shadows.
 Andy Warhol did not speak much, he is known for short quotes and looked as he shoots a film or taking a polaroid.
 He was an observer.

 Watching Man is also an observer.
 Especially here.
 He announced to the curator of the Guggenheim, Petra Joos, that he would hold this performance here.
 Performances in museums happen more often.
-For example, we Knowing Marina Abramovic at the MoMA with The Artist is Present.
+For example, we know the The Artist is Present performance Marina Abramovic did at the MoMA New York.
 Watching Man does more than be present, he observes, studies and takes photographs.

 Petra Joos wrote back to him that the application to the Board of Directors had been discussed and that only the approval of photography was denied.
 Nobody, not even Watching Man, is allowed to photograph the rooms where work hangs.
 Why?
 Don’t the artists like publicity?
 What does the Guggenheim board interfere with?
 Okay, in museums with classical art, photography is sometimes banned because an accidental flash could affect the paint.
 This is not delicate antique work with peeling paint.
 Stone, acrylic, plastic and thick steel by Richard Serra.
 It's really absurd.
 And, even if it is a house rule, I can see countless visitors taking photos on their phones.
 The photography ban is not a Guggenheim Foundation rule, because you can in New York, just as in virtually all other museums in the world.
 Five years ago, the Spanish Government considered a ban on photographing police.
 Is it a rule because it used to be a rule?
 Does the ghost of Franco still haunt Bilbao?